awsdocs/aws-cloudformation-user-guide/doc_source/intrinsic-function-reference-sub.md

 ## Supported functions<a name="w11339ab1c31c28c59c13"></a>

-For the `String` parameter, you can't use any functions\.
-You must specify a string value\.
+For the `String` parameter, you can use the following functions\.
+You must specify a string value\:
++ `Fn::Transform`

 For the `VarName` and `VarValue` parameters, you can use the following functions:
 + `Fn::Base64`